- How to Access Tigressdata

-Tigressdata is a remote computer built for processing and visualizing your data generated on the HPC clusters, as it mounts the filesystems from various clusters.
+Tigressdata is a remote computer built for processing and visualizing your data.
 It can also be used for developing, debugging and testing codes.
 Its main advantage is having more powerful resources than the average personal computer (more CPUs, a powerful GPU, and more memory) to run visualization software.

 Some Technical Specifications:

 Access to Tigressdata is automatically granted to users with accounts on Della and Tiger.